IBM/qux360/README.md

 🔧 Setting up Poetry

-PyQual uses Poetry for dependency and environment management.
+Qux360 uses Poetry for dependency and environment management.
 If you don’t already have it installed, follow the instructions here:

 👉 Poetry Installation Guide: https://python-poetry.org/docs/#installation